WizzNot/digitalbreakthrough_museum/readme.md

 *If you use windows, please set \ instead of / in the paths*

+**!!!For the server to work correctly, you need to download an archive with pictures that are necessary for the model to work correctly.
+Otherwise, exhibits will be displayed without an image, only with a text description.!!!**

+**Data downloading:**

+- download archive (path: path)
+- unzip it in neuro/src (make sure the folder with the images is called train!!!)

 **Install module for venv-creating:**\
 pip install venv